olekaspt/SA_Assignment01/README.md

 to pick a different Repo as well, please post on Teams which repo you are using.
 This will be first come first serve basis.
 (Reasoning, one person could do all the work, and the entire class could copy all the data from that persons repo).

+Setup for this assignment is here - http://www.adamtornhill.com/code/crimescenetools.htm

 Report should consist of: